DON’T FALL AWAY FROM GRACE

 Paul used the expression, “you have fallen from grace” to describe the sudden shift or departure of the Galatians believers from faith alone in Jesus Christ and His finished work to themselves and the works of the law as the basis of having a loving and intimate relationship with God and enjoying God’s favour and blessing.

 The foolish Galatians fell away from grace while seeking to add their good works according to the Law of Moses to the finished work of Jesus as a means of earning or obtaining God’s love, acceptance, favour, or blessing.

-Beloved, you have fallen away from grace when like the foolish Galatians you are seeking to impress, compel, motivate or manipulate God to love, accept, or bless you on the basis of your good performance, self-righteousness, good works or holy acts – fasting and prayers, tithes and offerings, or service..
+Beloved, you have fallen away from grace when like the foolish Galatians you are seeking to impress, compel, motivate or manipulate God to love, accept, or bless you on the basis of your good performance, self-righteousness, good works or holy acts – fasting and prayers, giving tithes and offerings, or doing ministry.

-If you are a believer in Christ, the Scripture clearly teaches that God has loved, accepted and blessed you perfectly, completely and eternally in His Beloved Son Jesus Christ and through His finished work on the cross.
+If you are a believer in Christ, the Scripture clearly teaches that God has loved, accepted and blessed you perfectly, completely and eternally in His Beloved Son, Jesus Christ, and through His finished work.

-Paul clearly presents this truth in Ephesians 1:
+Paul clearly presents this truth in his epistle to the Ephesians.

 1 Paul, an apostle of Jesus Christ by the will of God, To the saints who are in Ephesus, and faithful in Christ Jesus: